 Too bad.
 Not because Shepard wasn’t a marvelous actor; he certainly was.
-But it’s a shame because he is one of the truly great figures of modern American theater writing, at once part of a great tradition, and rebellious outside it.
+But it’s a shame because he is one of the truly great figures of modern American theater writing, at once part of a grand tradition, and rebelliously outside it.
 Shepard’s highly distinctive style simultaneously echoes traditions and themes we see in plays by Eugene O’Neill, Tennessee Williams, Arthur Miller and others—while at the same time finding a genuinely unique voice that made him an ideal balladeer for the generation that followed Jack Kerouac.

 As for Shepard the actor… well, he couldn’t have invented a persona that better embodied his aesthetic.
 Marlboro-man handsome, with sexily hooded eyes, and often clad in dark jeans and a cowboy hat, Shepard seemed to belong to a world that, by the 1960s, when he first came to prominence, had all but disappeared—think of him as John Wayne, but cast as a hipster iconoclast.
 The sense of strength Shepard presented hinted also at fragility, as though it might give way at any moment to a flood of pain and anger that could never be staunched.

 I make him sound like a Western character, I think, but that’s only part of the picture.
 At the Buried Child opening, EgoPo Artistic Director Lane Savadove wisely commented that Shepard is, above all, an American writer, whose themes of fractured family relations are far broader than any single time or place.
 Indeed, Buried Child itself is set in Illinois, the state where the peripatetic Shepard (he was an army brat) was actually born.